Lamprocapnos: Common names

+Both the Chinese and Korean purse and the Japanese sea bream referenced in names for Lamprocapnos are not only considered auspicious, but also associated specifically with the New Year celebrations of their respective countries.

 Description

-The Asian bleeding-heart grows to 120 cm (47 in) tall by 45 cm (18 in) wide.
+The Asian bleeding-heart grows to 120 cm tall and 45 cm wide.
 It is a rhizomatous herbaceous perennial with 3-lobed compound leaves on fleshy green to pink stems.
 The arching horizontal racemes of up to 20 pendent flowers are borne in spring and early summer.
 The outer petals are bright fuchsia-pink, while the inner ones are white.
 The flowers strikingly resemble the conventional heart shape, with a droplet beneath – hence the common name.